Small Exercise as a way to Practice

 List of some irons that can be used:

-House Iron General house Iron
+House Iron General house Iron works, Cotton setting, no steam though.

 Coating Papers what is that all about?